thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Tweak: Added a link to the File Downloads log from View Order Details
 * Tweak: Added a "was_completed" meta flag for payment records
 * Tweak: Reversed some of the checkbox anti-patterns
-* Tweak: Added support showing all Download products in the [downloads] short code
+* Tweak: Added support showing all Download products in the [downloads] shortcode
 * Tweak: Log the reason a payment is marked as failed from PayPal
 * Tweak: Added a columns variable to the edd_download_class filter
 * Tweak: Added tax settings to the System Info